andylee024/Titanic-Kaggle-/README.md

 Titanic-Kaggle-
 ===============

 This repository contains the code written for the Titanic Kaggle competition, in which we are asked to predict survival rates on Titanic using a host of features identifying each passenger (sex, boarding class, socioeconomic background, age, etc).
+My best submission score was 0.77512 (78% correct prediction).

 The files are described below.